cc-hearts/cc-password/README.md

 - [ ] Automatic generation of strong passwords
 - [ ] Password strength evaluation
 - [x] Support for multiple users and accounts
-- [ ] Encrypted storage and data synchronization
+- [x] Encrypted storage and data synchronization
-- [ ] Password search and filtering
-- [ ] Keyboard shortcuts
+- [x] Keyboard shortcuts
-- [ ] Customizable themes

 ## Tech Stack

 - `Electron` - An open-source framework for building cross-platform desktop applications
 - `Vue 3` - A progressive JavaScript framework for building user interfaces
-- `Vue Router` - The official Vue.js router for managing application routes Other dependencies listed in the `package.json` file
+- `Vue Router` - The official Vue.js router for managing application routes

+- Other dependencies listed in the `package.json` file

 ## Contribution